phreborn/MLCAF/README.md

 ```

 ### Generate the worksapce
-For Att analysis, workapce are generated using [WSMaker](https://gitlab.cern.ch/atlas-phys-hdbs-htautau/WSMaker_Htautau).
+For Att analysis, workspace are generated using [WSMaker](https://gitlab.cern.ch/atlas-phys-hdbs-htautau/WSMaker_Htautau).